 The University has provided some general advice about becoming a student at Birmingham, and one most important piece of advice there is to make sure you are registered with a doctor.
 The University has its own medical practice or you can find a full list of local surgeries on the NHS website.

-The University's International Student Advisory Service (ISAS) has also provided special advice for international students including guidance on healthcare.
+The University's International Student Team (IST) has also provided special advice for international students including guidance on healthcare.
 Even for international students, medical care in the UK is free (though dental treatment is not).
-You must consult ISAS if you have any questions about your visa.
+You must consult IST if you have any questions about your visa.

 The International Students Tutor, Mr Robert Hendley, is available for consultation.